thriveweb/sailinginparadise/content/pages/private-charters.md

 featuredImage: >-
   https://ucarecdn.com/ae8944f9-639c-41de-be91-7899ac721ff2/-/crop/3269x1740/0,528/-/preview/
 intro: >-
-  ## Private Charters
+  ## Private Yacht Charters

-  If you are looking for a private boat to hire on the Gold Coast, welcome, we are glad you found us!
+  If you are looking for a private boat hire on the Gold Coast, welcome, we are glad you found us!

   We invite you to join us on one of our luxury sailing catamarans.
 Suitable for